 Alignment: the Joint Report states that "[i]n the absence of agreed solutions, the United Kingdom will maintain full alignment with those rules of the Internal Market and the Customs Union which, now or in the future, support North-South cooperation, the all-island economy and the protection of the [Good Friday Agreement]."
 There continues to be significant disagreement over what this means.
-It appears to be a unilateral commitment by the UK if there is no agreement on the future of the border between Ireland and Northern Ireland, either because any withdrawal agreement fails to address the issue or there is no agreement.
-The commitment appears to be consistent with some aspects of the single market, though it raises the prospect that the commitment would apply to the entire UK and not just to Northern Ireland; the agreement with the DUP is that in no case would alignment apply only to Northern Ireland.
+It appears to be a unilateral commitment by the UK if there is no agreement on the future of the border between Ireland and Northern Ireland, either because any Withdrawal Agreement fails to address the issue or there is no agreement.
+The commitment appears to be consistent with some aspects of the single market, although it raises the prospect that the commitment would apply to the entire UK and not just to Northern Ireland; the agreement with the DUP is that in no case would alignment apply only to Northern Ireland.
 Ultimately, the ambiguity leads to the obvious question: how can the UK avoid a hard border and maintain alignment while exiting the single market and the customs union, and yet maintain the integrity of the UK?

-Article 50: Article 50 of the Treaty of the European Union, which sets forth the basis on which a member state of the EU can withdraw from the EU.
+Article 50: Article 50 of the Treaty of the European Union sets forth the basis on which a member state of the EU can withdraw from the EU.
 The provision is short on details, though it does set out a two-year process triggered by notice.
-That notice was provided by the British on March 29, 2017, setting in motion a two-year clock, though in practice the deadline for reaching a deal is earlier due to the need to obtain approvals on both sides of the Channel.
+That notice was provided by the British on March 29, 2017, setting in motion a two-year clock, although in practice the deadline for reaching a deal is earlier due to the need to obtain approvals on both sides of the Channel.
 Underlying some of the potential scenarios as to how the Brexit process plays out is the question of whether the Article 50 notice is revocable.
 Ultimately a question, ironically, of EU law, the ability to revoke the notice has yet to be formally addressed by the British government.
 Incidentally, as part of the lawsuit brought to compel the government to provide Parliament with a formal vote on Brexit, both the plaintiffs and the government conceded for purposes of the action that the notice was irrevocable.
+A case has been referred to the ECJ by the Scottish Court of Session to determine whether the Article 50 notice can unilaterally be revoked by the UK.

 Backstop: the fall-back position on the Irish border question if no agreement has been reached to avoid the re-imposition of the hard border between Ireland and Northern Ireland.
-The backstop, in theory, was agreed in December 2017, but underscoring the risks presented when broad principles are enunciated with the details left for another day, both the British and the EU27 have different interpretations.
-For the British, the backstop means the entire UK would be aligned within a customs union.
-Brussels interprets the backstop to mean that Northern Ireland remains in the customs union (as opposed to the entire UK), with customs checks at Irish sea ports for goods moving between Northern Ireland and the UK.
-Brussels worries that alignment is a subterfuge to allow Britain to have access to the single market without accepting the four freedoms, and is disinclined to be willing to consider any proposal that is not focused solely on Northern Ireland.
-The backstop is one of three proposals to deal with the border issue, the more hard-line being maximum facilitation and the most recent being the facilitated customs arrangement.
+The backstop, in theory, was agreed in December 2017, but, underscoring the risks presented when broad principles are enunciated with the details left for another day, both the British and the EU27 had different interpretations.
+For the British, the backstop generally has meant the entire UK would be aligned within a customs union.
+Brussels has interpreted the backstop to mean that Northern Ireland remains in the customs union (as opposed to the entire UK), with customs checks at Irish sea ports for goods moving between Northern Ireland and the UK.
+Brussels has worried that alignment is a subterfuge to allow Britain to have access to the single market without accepting the four freedoms, and is disinclined to be willing to consider any proposal that is not focused solely on Northern Ireland.
+The backstop remains a critical stumbling block.